UniMath/agda-unimath/src/foundation/existential-quantification.lagda.md

       backward-implication-iff-universal-property-exists)
 ```

-### Existential quantification over an arbitrary type family is the same as existential quantification over its propositional reflection
+### Existential quantification of structure is the same as existential quantification over its propositional reflection

 We proceed by showing that the latter satisfies the universal property of the
 former.